SSD1805/download_transcribe/readme.md

 ## Features
 ### Audio and Transcription
 - **Audio Download**: Utilizes `yt-dlp` to download audio from YouTube in `.mp3` format, supporting both individual videos and entire channels.
-- **Transcription**: Automatically transcribes audio files using Whisper AI and saves the transcriptions as `.txt` files.
+- **Transcription**: Automatically transcribes audio files using WhisperX and saves the transcriptions as `.txt` files.
 - **Skip Existing Files**: Checks if both the audio file and its transcription already exist, skipping redundant processes.

 ### Modular Structure and Processing